On the Spectra of Quantum Groups

 for some $f \in \Irr^0_{m(w)}(\KK)$ and all such ideals are distinct.
 This implies that every inhomogeneous prime element of $S^\pm_w$ is of the form $p \wh{f}$, for some $f \in \Irr^0_{m(w)}(\KK)$ and $p \in \KK^*$, and these elements are distinct.
 To show that the ideals $J(f)$ are completely prime for all $f \in \Irr^0_{m(w)}(\KK)$, one either applies \cite[Theorem 3.7]{LLR} to conclude that all height one prime ideals of $S^\pm_w \cong \UU^w_\pm$ are generated by prime elements, or \eqref{whcomm} and the fact \cite[Theorem 2.1]{GLet0} that all prime ideals of $S^\pm_w \cong \UU^w_\mp$ are completely prime.

 \\ \\ Next we use \thref{inhompr} to obtain a classification of all normal elements of the algebras $S^\pm_w$.
 Let $R$ be a unique factorization domain.
 Let $C$ be the set of all elements of $R$ which are not divisible by a prime element.
 Chatters proved \cite[Proposition 2.1]{Ch} that each nonzero element of $R$ can be represented as a product $c p_1 \ldots p_n$ where $c \in C$ and $p_1, \ldots, p_n$ is a sequence of not necessarily distinct prime elements of $R$.
-This factorization takes a particularly simple form in the case of normal elements of $R$, as given by the following proposition.
-Its proof was communicated to us by Tom Lenagan \cite{Le}.
+This factorization takes a particularly simple form in the case of normal elements of $R$.
+The proof of the second part of the following proposition was communicated to us by Tom Lenagan \cite{Le}.

-\bpr{factor} Let $R$ be a unique factorization domain.
+\bpr{factor} Let $R$ be a noetherian unique factorization domain.
 Then: